ptitSeb/box86/docs/COMPILE.md

 `mkdir build; cd build; cmake .. -DA64=1 -DCMAKE_BUILD_TYPE=RelWithDebInfo; make -j3`

-As most Allwinner A64 device run AARCH64 OS, you'll need an `armhf` multiarch environment, and an armhf gcc: On debian, install it with `sudo apt install gcc-arm-linux-gnueabihf`.
-Also, on armbian, you may need to also use `sudo apt install libc6-dev-armhf-cross` or you may have an issue with `crt1.o` and a few other similar file not found at link.
+As most Allwinner A64 devices run an AARCH64 OS, you'll need an `armhf` multiarch environment, and an armhf gcc: On debian, install it with `sudo apt install gcc-arm-linux-gnueabihf`.

+Also, on armbian, you may need to install `libc6-dev-armhf-cross` or you may have an issue with `crt1.o` and a few other files not included with box86.

 #### for Snapdragon 845

 `mkdir build; cd build; cmake .. -DSD845=1 -DCMAKE_BUILD_TYPE=RelWithDebInfo; make -j4`

-As most Snapdragon 845 device run AARCH64 OS, in most cases you'll need an `armhf` multiarch environment, and an armhf gcc: On mobian, install it with `sudo apt install gcc-arm-linux-gnueabihf`.
+As most Snapdragon 845 devices run an AARCH64 OS, you'll need an `armhf` multiarch environment, and an armhf gcc: On mobian, install it with `sudo apt install gcc-arm-linux-gnueabihf`.

 #### for Phytium

 `mkdir build; cd build; cmake .. -DPHYTIUM=1 -DCMAKE_BUILD_TYPE=RelWithDebInfo; make -j4`

-As most Phytium (D2000 or FT2000/4) device run AARCH64 OS, you'll need an `armhf` multiarch environment, and an armhf gcc: On debian/ubuntu, install it with `sudo apt install gcc-arm-linux-gnueabihf`.
-Also, on armbian, you may need to also use `sudo apt install libc6-dev-armhf-cross` or you may have an issue with `crt1.o` and a few other similar file not found at link.
+As most Phytium (D2000 or FT2000/4) devices run an AARCH64 OS, you'll need an `armhf` multiarch environment, and an armhf gcc: On debian, install it with `sudo apt install gcc-arm-linux-gnueabihf`.

+Also, on armbian, you may need to install `libc6-dev-armhf-cross` or you may have an issue with `crt1.o` and a few other files not included with box86.

 #### for Other ARM Linux platforms